Vyral/tiffany-fykes-recruiting/_drafts/combatting-fear-with-facts.md

 youtube_code: SXVgKWpfkOA
 ---

-{% include youtube.html %}Here’s the best tactic for helping your seller make a clear-minded choice.
+{% include youtube.html %}<center>Here’s the best tactic for helping your seller make a clear-minded choice.</center>

 I don’t know about you, but in these crazy COVID-19 times, things are changing almost faster than I’m able to keep up.
 I get asked this question by my agents frequently: “How do I help my sellers make the right decisions during this pandemic?” **The toughest part about navigating the world today is that there’s so much fear.&nbsp;**